Gamemode4Dev/GM4_Datapacks/gm4_speed_paths/README.md

 ### Features:
 - When walking on a path, the player is given a 20% speed boost.
-- Speed from the path stacks
+- Speed from the path stacks with other sources